Chengcheng-Xiao/mse404/docs/labs/lab04/readme.md

 the scope of this course, but an outline is given at the [end of this lab](#extra-high-symmetry-points).

+!!! note "High symmetry points"
    If you have a particular structure and you want to find out which are the important k-points, then [this website](https://www.materialscloud.org/work/tools/seekpath) is a useful tool.

 The directory `03_bandstructure/01_diamond` contains input files to calculate and plot the band structure of diamond.